acderosas/acderosas.github.io/README.md

-# Andre de Rosas' Website hosted thru GitHub
+# Andre de Rosas' React (Next.JS) Website hosted thru GitHub

 Notes:
+* Wanted to then structure html, css, and js in framework to have components
+* Use npm run dev to go into dev mode to see live updates instead of liveserver
+* will need yml for Next.js
-Use live server extension on VSCode for live updates Neocities influence in terms of navigating off a setting
+* Neocities influence in terms of navigating off a setting